cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

 My research
 ======
 My research is funded by the European Union’s Horizon 2020 Research and Innovation Programme.
 I explore how emerging areas of knowledge affect key business activities such as venture financing and alliance formation, with a focus on applying text analysis.
 In 2023, I was awarded a research grant by the European Academy of Management to investigate how exaggeration influences venture financing.
+My work has been presented at leading management conferences and doctoral consortia, including Academy of Management (AOM) and European Group for Organizational Studies (EGOS), and published in <p>Small Business Economics</p>.

 ![Model](https://cirodonaldesposito.github.io/images/uva.jpg)
 ![Model](https://cirodonaldesposito.github.io/images/organovir.jpg)